MaartenFaddegon/lager_x/README.md

 In this aspect using Flager is equal to using parse transform shipped with basho lager.

-Since Flager depends on macro implemented in Lager module you have to require it.
+Since Flager depends on macro implemented in Flager module you have to require it.
-Then you call one of logging methods on Lager module.
+Then you call one of logging methods on Flager module.
 There are seven logging methods in order of severity:

  - debug